Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

   etc.)
 * DUT power supply
 * Micro-USB --> USB cable
+* TS (Test Server) - in mostly cases personal computer with prepared environment.

-To perform first use procedure reproduce the following steps:
+To perform first use (assuming Raspberry Pi platform as a DUT) procedure reproduce the following steps:

 1. Prepare environment in accordance with this [section](#environment-preparation).
 2. Insert SD card to the SDWire.
-3. Put SDWire into the DUT (Device Under Test) and connect it to the TS with the micro USB - USB cable.
+3. Put SDWire into the DUT (Device Under Test).
+4. Prepare a micro USB --> USB cable.
+It will be used to connect SDWire to TS (Test Server).
-4. Check whether SDWire is configured by reproducing the following steps:
+5. Check whether SDWire is configured by reproducing the following steps:
-    * run in terminal the following command:
+    * run in TS terminal the following command:
         ```
         dmesg -w
         ```